Keyboard shortcuts

 bash scripts/validate-json-schema.bash

 You can also configure VS Code to validate your JSON files against the schema definitions.
 This will show validation errors in your editor and provide IntelliSense.
-To do so add the following configuration to your workspace settings in VS Code:
+To do so add the following configuration to your projects .vscode/settings.json:

 "json.schemas": [